spiceai/docs/spiceaidocs/docs/components/data-connectors/dremio.md

 [Dremio](https://www.dremio.com/) is a data lake engine that enables high-performance SQL queries directly on data lake storage.
 It provides a unified interface for querying and analyzing data from various sources without the need for complex data movement or transformation.

-This connector enables using Dremio as a Data source for federated SQL queries.
+This connector enables using Dremio as a data source for federated/accelerated SQL queries.

 ```yaml
 - from: dremio:datasets.dremio_dataset